-Microtubules are composed of fine tubular protein structures, and together with the so-called intermediate filaments and microfilaments form the cytoskeleton of the eukaryotic cell.
-Thus, they guarantee the stability and functionality of the cell to a large extent.
-The filaments usually start from a center (at the minus end), the so-called microtubule organizing center (MTOC).
-Examples are the centrioles at the poles of the cells.
+Microtubules are composed of fine tubular protein structures and, together with the so-called intermediate filaments and the microfilaments, form the cytoskeleton of the eukaryotic cell.
+They thus ensure to a large extent the stability and functionality of the cell.
+The filaments usually originate from a center (at the minus end), the so-called microtubule organizing center (MTOC).
+Examples of this are the centrioles at the poles of the cells.
 Microtubules are often arranged as singlet, duplet or triplet organizing units.

 General informationThis section has been translated automatically.

-Structure of the microtubules: Microtubules are organized in directed protein units, whose ends are marked with (+) and (-) because of their polymerization direction.
-The microunits of the microtubules consist of heterodimers (without their own covalent bond) which are each composed of a molecular building block α- (negative) and β-tubulin (positive).
-From this dimeric basic structure the filamentous basic structure of the microtubules is organized with longitudinally connected subfilaments (so-called protofilaments) of which 13 laterally connected subfilaments usually form the wall of the microtubules.
-The typical spiral-shaped structure of the microtubules (see figure) and their hollow body structure is due to a large number of protofilaments.
+Structure of micro tubules: Microtubules are organized in directed protein units, the ends of which are designated (+) and (-) because of their direction of polymerization.
+The microunits of microtubules consist of heterodimers (without their own covalent bond) each composed of one molecular unit α- (negative) and β-tubulin (positive).
+From this dimeric basic structure, the basic filamentous structure of microtubules is organized with longitudinally connected subfilaments (so-called protofilaments) of which usually 13 are laterally linked, forming the wall of the microtubule.
+A large number of protofilaments are responsible for the typical spiral structure of microtubules (see figure) and for their hollow body structure.

-Lifetime of the microtubules: Microtubules have an average lifetime of about 10 minutes.
-It is longer when the microtubules are integrated into larger structures and thus stabilized.
-Basically, two different populations of microtubules can be defined: short-lived dynamic microtubules and long-lived, stable microtubules.
+Life span of micro tubules: Microtubules have an average life span of about 10 minutes.
+It is prolonged when the microtubules are incorporated into larger structures and thus stabilized.
+Basically, microtubules can thus be defined as having two distinct populations:

-Composition of the microtubules: The composition of the microtubules is subject to a constant build-up and breakdown in the cell.
-Thus, the tubulin units are permanently built up and broken down (poly and depolymerised) at both their plus and minus ends.
-The build-up and breakdown are equally balanced, so that a physiological balance is created.
-If the balanced ratio shifts in favour of degradation, the microtubules may dissolve completely.
-Exhaustion of the supply of tubulin units is also possible.
+Composition of microtubules: The composition of microtubules is subject to constant formation and degradation in the cell.
+Thus, the tubulin units are permanently built up and degraded (poly- and depolymerized) at both their plus and minus ends.
+Build-up and degradation are equally balanced, so that a physiological equilibrium is created.
+If the balanced ratio shifts in favor of degradation, complete disintegration of the microtubules may occur.
+Also a depletion of the supply of tubulin units, is possible.

-MAPs: Microtubule-associated proteins (MAPs) interact specifically with the microtubules of the cytoskeleton.
-They thus influence the microtubule dynamics.
-As stabilizing factors, the proteins bind to microtubules and slow down the depolymerization of the tubulin subunits.
-Some MAPs additionally accelerate their polymerization, such as the assembly MAPs Tau and MAP4.
+MAPs: Micro tubule-associated proteins (MAPs) interact specifically with the microtubules of the cytoskeleton.
+Thus, they exert an influence on microtubule dynamics.
+As stabilizing factors, the proteins bind to microtubules and slow down the depolymerization of tubulin subunits.
+Some MAPs additionally accelerate their polymerization, such as the assembly MAPs - Tau and MAP4.

-Mitosis inhibitors: The build-up and breakdown of microtubules can be inhibited by mitosis inhibitors (see below cytostatics, see below taxanes, see below vinca alkaloids).
-Thus, the vinca alkaloids vincristine or vinblastine block the polymerization process by specifically binding to α tubulin, which makes polymerization with β tubulin impossible.
-The formation of the microtubules stops.
+Mitosis inhibitors: The assembly and degradation of microtubules can be inhibited by tubulin inhibitors (mitosis inhibitors: see below cytostatics, see below taxanes, see below vinca alkaloids).
+Thus, the vinca alkaloids vincristine or vinblastine block the polymerization process by specifically binding to α-tubulin, making polymerization with β-tubulin impossible.
+The assembly of microtubules is suspended.

-Function of the microtubules: The function of the microtubules is broad and multifunctional.
-Microtubules form the spindle apparatus before cell division.
-Via the spindle apparatus, the chromatids are drawn to the poles of the cell (minus ends of the microtubules), an important process in cell division (see mitosis inhibitor below).
+Function of micro tubules: The function of microtubules is broad and multifunctional.
+Among other things, microtubules form the spindle apparatus before cell division.
+Via the spindle apparatus, chromatids are pulled to the poles of the cell (minus ends of microtubules), an important process in cell division (see mitosis inhibitors below).

-Microtubules continue to form flagella or cilia on certain cell types for locomotion.
-A process co-responsible for microtubules is the movement of sperm.
-The microtubules are also actively involved in the process of phagocytosis.
+Microtubules also form flagella or cilia on certain cell types for the purpose of locomotion.
+One process for which microtubules are responsible is the locomotion of sperm.
+Microtubules are also actively involved in the process of phagocytosis.